VaibhavSavla/WhereAmI/README.md

 # Screen 1

-Ask for users permission during runtime on Marshmallow devices.
+ * Ask for users permission during runtime on Marshmallow devices.
-Prompt user to turn on device location if it is off.
+ * Prompt user to turn on device location if it is off.
-Fetch User location using LocationManager.
+ * Fetch User location using LocationManager.
-Display city level map using Google Maps Api for Android
+ * Display city level map using Google Maps Api for Android

 Bonus: Share your full address using Direct Share Dialog.

 # Screen 2

-Using AutocompleteTextView along with custom ArrayAdapter to display places nearby matching user input.
+ * Using AutocompleteTextView along with custom ArrayAdapter to display places nearby matching user input.
-Using AutocompletePrediction Api inside the ArrayAdapter to filter out the newarby places.
+ * Using AutocompletePrediction Api inside the ArrayAdapter to filter out the newarby places.
-Based on the type of place different icons are shown Restraunt, ATM, Cafe etc.
+ * Based on the type of place different icons are shown Restraunt, ATM, Cafe etc.

 # Screen 3

-A map is shown according to the user selection.
+ * A map is shown according to the user selection.
+ * Share the location using Direct Share Dialog.